How to Use For Loops in VBA

-In programming, loops allow you to run commands multiple times.
+In programming, loops allow you to run the same code multiple times.

-It’s simple, but it’s one of the most powerful things you can do with VBA code.
+It’s simple, but it’s one of the most powerful things you can do with VBA.
 (And it saves you a huge amount of typing.)

 How to write a for loop in VBA

-There are two main parts of a for loop:
+There are two main parts of the above code:

-First is the counter.
+First is the counter variable.
 This counts how many times the loop has been executed (it also tells the computer how many times to execute the commands).

-Second is a list of commands.
-It can be a single line of code or many, but each line in this section will be executed every time the loop runs.
+The Second is a list of commands.
+It can be a single line of code or several, but each line in this section will be executed every time the loop runs.

-Once the loop has run as many times as you’ve specified, it ends and your VBA code continues executing on the next line.
+Once the loop has run the specified number of times, it ends and your VBA code continues executing on the line below the VBA loop exit (the “Next” word you see in the above code).

 You don’t need to use i as the name of your variable; it can be anything you want.